ceres-solver/ceres-solver/docs/source/contributing.rst

    When the push succeeds, the console will display a URL showing the address of the review.
-Go to the URL and add at least one of the maintainers (Sameer Agarwal, Keir Mierle, Alex Stewart or William Rucklidge) as reviewers.
+Go to the URL and add at least one of the maintainers (Sameer Agarwal, Keir Mierle, Alex Stewart, William Rucklidge or Sergiu Deitsch) as reviewers.

 3. Wait for a review.